laravel/nova-docs/4.0/upgrade.md

 ```

 Above code will cancel saving the Resource in Laravel Nova 4 and throws `Laravel\Nova\Exceptions\ResourceSaveCancelledException` excepton.

-### Reduce encoded filter string using a shorter key-value map

 ### `Field::default()` now only resolved for Create, Attach, and Action requests